Updated May 7, 2022

-The root cause of the crash is the excessive inflation of bank credit.
-An entire nation cannot borrow for 50 years and then expect that all will be fine when the pay back time arrives.
+The root cause of the 2008 crash was the excessive inflation of bank credit.
+An entire nation cannot borrow for 70 years and then expect that all will be fine when the pay back time arrives.
 FED policies have inflated bank credit for decades.
 When we borrow, banks create new money.
 They do NOT lend existing money.
 Learn how banks create money out of thin air here.

 Our entire money supply is borrowed money.
 When we borrowed, we promised to pay back principal + interest.
 The problem is the interest portion is not even created yet.
 The ponzi scheme must continue with even more borrowing so that principal + interest exists in the future so that people can earn it and pay it back.

 Do you see the problem with this picture?
 What happens when borrowing stops?
 The expectation that principal + interest will be available to earn cannot be realized.
 People start having difficulty paying their debt.
 When people see this, they start saving.
 When banks see this, they stop lending.
 Deflation kicks in with full power.

 This is why government allowed sub-prime before 2008.
 So that borrowing could continue.
 They removed 20% down requirement so that more money could be borrowed.
 This is why, during the 2008 crash, the government offered 8K home credit, and then a 10K free gift so that people borrow and inject new money into the economy by buying homes.
 They used housing bubble to keep the ponzi scheme running.

 But we did more of the same that got us into trouble.
 People think FED has been printing money since 2019, inreased the pace since the pandemic in 2020, and Gold must go up.
 FED printed money after 2008, inflated their balance sheet to more than 4 trillion and then to 9 trillion, yet US dollar reached all time high and Gold is lower compared to its top.
 Why?
 You can read this free report to under stand the Inflation vs Deflation debate and why we need to prepare for deflation before inflation.